 The Charlottesville City Council voted, 4-0, to deny rezoning a property at 1206 Carlton Ave. from two-family residential to multifamily to allow the construction of six two-bedroom apartments.
 Councilor Mike Signer was absent from the meeting.

-Developer Justin Shimp has said one unit would have been designated affordable for people who make up to 80 percent of the area median income.
+Justin Shimp, of Shimp Engineering, has said one unit would have been designated affordable for people who make up to 80 percent of the area median income.
 This designation would have been in place for 10 years.

 There was little discussion about the property in advance of the vote.
 The rezoning request had been pulled from the consent agenda because councilors were unsure whether an item could be denied in that portion of the meeting.